UnforgivenPL/help-me-decide/rest/specs.md

 requests that have body expect to have named parts (so a body must be a map)

+## logging

+responses may return session identifier (`_session`) that appears in the logs (if those are enabled); passing it as an argument to requests allows continuing the session

 # datasets

 datasets are immutable